Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes

-Installation with collection of handmade papers, photography and research documentation
+Project includes collection of handmade papers, photography installations and research documentation

-materials: cellulose from residue and leftovers from various plants collected around Taiwan, ink photograph print, charcoal drawing and oil painting, turpentine
+Materials: cellulose from residue and leftovers from various plants collected around Taiwan

-I wanted to keep this wall of forest forever, with its density which can be observed in the black and white photograph.
+I wanted to keep the wall of this forest forever, with its density which can be observed in the black and white photograph.
 An impassable border.

 Bio-diverse on the one hand, resembling a background extinction scene on the other.
 Teeming with life, wildness, restlessness.